Just too tired

 - chronic fatigue syndrome

 Fatigue may result from poor diet and a lack of exercise.
 Exercise might be the last thing you want to do with low energy.
-But getting the blood pumping with just a 30-minute walk can put a spring in your step.
+But getting the blood pumping with just a 30-minute walk, at least 5 times a week, can put a spring in your step.
 Regular exercise can decrease fatigue and improve the quality of your sleep.

 Diet is a big factor in fighting fatigue.
-Make sure to eat breakfast.
+Eating portion-controlled meals and healthful snacks throughout the day can be beneficial in fueling your system.
 A diet of fruits and vegetables, nuts and seeds, whole grains, lean protein, and plenty of water can give you much more energy.
-Fried food, high-fat foods, and highly processed foods like candy, chips, and soda should be avoided.
+Fried food, high-fat foods, and highly processed foods like candy, chips, and soda should be limited.
 These foods can drain energy levels and give you sugar highs and lows that result in fatigue.

 Everyone deals with occasional fatigue and low energy.
 In most cases, this isn’t a cause for concern.
 But if your energy level doesn’t improve with diet, exercise, or better sleep habits, or if it worsens, see your doctor to rule out a more serious health problem.